Green-Software-Foundation/if-docs/docs/07-tutorials/how-to-build-models.md

 npm install https://github.com/my-repo/my-model
 ```

 Then, in your `impl`, provide the path in the model instantiation.
 You also need to specify which class the model instantiates.
-In this case you are using the IOutputModelInterface, so you can specify `OutputModel`.
+In this case you are using the ModelPluginInterface, so you can specify `OutputModel`.

 ```yaml
 name: model-demo